-The Compensation Department provides a full range of services and initiatives within a highly regulated environment.
-We strive to maintain a comprehensive and competitive total compensation plan for all UNM staff employees, and to continuously provide management with clear and consistent compensation tools that contribute to the success of the overarching mission of The University of New Mexico.
+HR Compensation strives to maintain a comprehensive and competitive total compensation plan for all UNM staff employees, and to continuously provide University managers with clear and consistent compensation tools that contribute to the success of the overarching missions of The University of New Mexico.

-As a means of supporting the University community, the Compensation Department:
+As a means of supporting the University community, HR Compensation:

-- Collaborates with client management in the resolution of complex day-to-day classification and compensation issues
+- collaborates with managers and organizational leaders in the resolution of complex day-to-day classification and compensation issues

-- Ensures compliance with University policies and state and federal compensation laws
+- leads major institutional initiatives to align the University with industry-leading practices and to ensure compliance with University policies and state and federal compensation laws

 The Staff Total Compensation Plan

 There are four factors that are key to the success of the University's Staff Total Compensation Program:

 To provide a sound framework for addressing these key factors, HR Compensation aspires to develop and maintain a comprehensive staff compensation program that consists of the following elements: